Polkadot's Consensus Protocols

 Validators participate in a lottery for every slot, which will inform whether or not they are the block producer candidate for that slot.
 Slots are discrete units of time of approximately 6 seconds in length.
 Because the mechanism of allocating slots to validators is based on a randomized design, multiple validators could be candidates for the same slot.
 Other times, a slot could be empty, resulting in inconsistent block time.

 When no validators have rolled low enough in the randomness lottery to qualify for block production, a slot can remain seemingly blockless.
-We avoid this by running a secondary, round-robin style validator selection algorithm in the background.
-The validators selected to produce blocks through this algorithm always produce blocks, but these secondary blocks are ignored if the same slot also produces a primary block from a VRF-selected validator.
+Polkadot protocol runs a secondary validator selection algorithm in the background.
+The validators selected through this predictable algorithm always produce blocks.
+These secondary blocks are ignored if the same slot has a primary block produced from a VRF-selected validator.
 Thus, a slot can have either a primary or a secondary block, and no slots are ever skipped.

 For more details on BABE, please see the BABE paper.

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the Kusama Relay Chain.
+GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the relay chain.

-The Kusama Host uses the GRANDPA Finality protocol to finalize blocks.
+The Polkadot Host uses the GRANDPA Finality protocol to finalize blocks.
 Finality is obtained by consecutive rounds of voting by the validator nodes.
-Validators execute GRANDPA finality process in parallel to Block Production as an independent service.
+Validators execute the GRANDPA finality process in parallel to Block Production as an independent service.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.